High-Altitude Medical

 ➤ it is lighter than a thermos

-HOW TO PREPARE WATER IN CAMP
+PREPARING WATER IN CAMP

-Upon reaching camp, it is worth first:
+After reaching camp it is worth first:

 ➤ collecting snow or ice

-The melted water is then used for:
+The melted water is usually used for:

-➤ drinking after exertion
+➤ drinking after the climb

-➤ preparing meals
+➤ preparing food

 This way: